Captain America: Civil War: Theatrical

-Captain America: Civil War premiered at the Dolby Theatre in Hollywood on April 12, 2016, and was screened at CinemaCon 2016 on April 13.
+Captain America: Civil War premiered at the Dolby Theatre in Hollywood, Los Angeles, on April 12, 2016, and was screened at CinemaCon 2016 on April 13.
 The film's Southeast Asia premiere was held on April 21 at the Marina Bay Sands resort in Singapore, while the European premiere took place at Vue Cinemas in Westfield London on April 26.
 The film was released internationally starting from April 27, releasing in 61 countries its first weekend, including the United Kingdom on April 29.
 The North America release on May 6, took place in over 4,200 theaters, of which 3,300 were in 3D, along with 378 IMAX theaters, 480 premium large-format, and 161 D-Box locations.
 Internationally, the film opened in 955 IMAX theaters, while South Korea saw Civil War open in an "unprecedented" 1,989 theaters.
 Captain America: Civil War was the first film released in Phase Three of the MCU.
 In September 2014, TNT acquired the cable broadcast rights for Captain America: Civil War to air two years after its theatrical release.